 Neu-Ems Castle, Medieval castle in Hohenems, Austria.

-Neu-Ems Castle is a medieval fortress standing at 666 meters (2,185 feet) on a mountainside east of Hohenems, with views across the Rhine valley.
-The complex includes typical hilltop structures such as residential buildings, a chapel, and defensive elements built into the sloping terrain.
+Neu-Ems Castle is a medieval hilltop fortress built on a mountainside east of Hohenems, overlooking the Rhine valley.
+The complex features residential buildings, a chapel, and defensive structures shaped to follow the natural slope of the terrain.

-Construction began in 1343 under Knight Ulrich I von Ems with approval from Emperor Louis IV the Bavarian.
-After destruction during the Appenzell Wars in 1407, the fortress was rebuilt and remained an important seat of power in the region.
+Construction began in 1343 under Knight Ulrich I von Ems, with approval from Emperor Louis IV of Bavaria.
+After being destroyed during the Appenzell Wars in 1407, the fortress was rebuilt and continued to serve as a seat of power in the region.

-The chapel once held a decorated winged altar that has been displayed at the Tyrolean State Museum in Innsbruck since 1835.
-This piece reflects the religious importance the fortress held for those who lived there.
+The chapel of the castle once held a decorated winged altar that has been on display at the Tyrolean State Museum in Innsbruck since 1835.
+This piece gives a sense of the religious life that took place within the walls.

-The fortress has been privately owned by the Waldburg-Zeil family since 1843 and is not open to the public.
-From the surrounding terrain, the building is visible from certain viewpoints in the valley, allowing for external observation of its structure and setting.
+The castle has been privately owned since 1843 and is not open to visitors.
+From certain points in the valley or on the surrounding hillsides, the building can be seen from the outside.

 The community of curious travelers